Ask questions about this school. Answers use aggregated data and are subject to error.

 What made you choose the schools you applied to?
 How did you study for the OAT?
 Explain the discrepancy between course grade and OAT grade.
 Are you interested in any specialties?

-Students said the most interesting question asked at The Ohio State University College Of Optometry discussed a range of topics including empathy, diverse perspectives, practice preferences, personal fit for the school, impressions of optometry as a career, challenges faced, and decision-making experiences.
-Some responses hinted at an MMI format with potential nondisclosure agreements in place.
+Students said most interesting question asked at The Ohio State University College Of Optometry discussed various scenarios requiring empathy and understanding different perspectives, as well as questions about their fit for the school and impressions of the optometry career.
+These responses indicate a mix of personal, situational, and career-oriented inquiries commonly encountered during the interview process, possibly in an MMI format with nondisclosure agreements in place.

 Tell me about a time you put yourself in someone else's shoes and acted with empathy.